 Re-energising Your Learners’ Resilience addresses four aspects of Resilience in students.
 For each of those aspects, it offers four practical packages of ideas and activities; the packages focus in turn on four aspects of teaching practice.

-Clicking on one of the sixteen yellow cells will take you into the corresponding package: there you will find five activities to choose from.
-The pattern of the five activities is consistent across all sixteen packages, so you will quickly become familiar with the approach.
+Each one of the sixteen yellow cells will take you into the corresponding section: there you will find five activities to choose from.
+The pattern of the five activities is consistent across all sixteen sections, so you will quickly become familiar with the approach.

-You can see a complete example of these packages by opening the preview near the end of this page.
+You can see a complete example of these sections by opening the preview near the end of this page.